 \section{Introduction}

-\textbf{Agent Skills Concept} Agent skills, initially introduced by a leading code-oriented large language model (LLM) unicorn\footnote{ {\url{https://github.com/anthropics/skills}}}, are widely regarded as an effective framework for agent-centric context engineering.
-This approach can be viewed as a well-designed ``static cheat-sheet'' in contrast to a ``dynamic cheat-sheet'' \cite{suzgun2025_DynamicCheatsheet}, enabling LLMs to focus on salient information through progressive context management.
-This approach substantially optimizes both the length and quality of context windows, enabling LLMs and agents to markedly reduce hallucinations while improving their use of tools, documents, and external knowledge resources.
-Unlike retrieval-augmented generation (RAG) \citep{NEURIPS2020_6b493230} systems—which rigidly encode textual or visual data into vector-space databases—this design directly leverages the in-context learning (ICL) capabilities of LLMs \citep{dong-etal-2024-survey,DBLP:journals/corr/abs-2005-14165} and emergent reasoning to dynamically select the most pertinent information, instructions, and contextual knowledge.
-Furthermore, its progressive disclosure–oriented design maintains a tightly bounded effective context length\cite{mei2025surveycontextengineeringlarge}, which, in turn, substantially increases the success rates of skill and tool selection.
+Agent skills, initially introduced by a leading code-oriented unicorn, are widely regarded as an effective framework for agent-centric context engineering.
+This approach can be viewed as a well-designed ``static cheat-sheet'' \cite{suzgun2025_DynamicCheatsheet}, enabling Large Language Models (LLMs) to focus on salient information and instructions through progressive context management.
+This approach substantially optimizes both the length and quality of context windows while improving LLMs' use of tools, documents, and external knowledge resources.
+Unlike Retrieval Augmented Generation (RAG) systems \citep{NEURIPS2020_6b493230}, which rigidly encode textual or visual data into vector-space databases, the Skills design directly leverages the In-Context Learning (ICL) capabilities of LLMs \citep{dong-etal-2024-survey,DBLP:journals/corr/abs-2005-14165} and emergent reasoning to dynamically select the most pertinent information, instructions, and contextual knowledge.

-\textbf{Huge LLMs Dominate} However, these paradigms rely heavily on the smartness of huge-size foundation models, such as ChatGPT or the Claude model series, and are primarily tailored to models specifically optimized for code-related tasks\cite{zhang2024codeagentenhancingcodegeneration}.
-Most of these models are closed-source and require API calls for interaction, while even their relatively open-source counterparts demand substantial GPU resources to maintain low latency.
-Moreover, invoking external APIs in industrial applications inevitably raises concerns about data, information, and code security~\cite{YAN2025100300}, which can be particularly problematic in finance or military and other industries that handle sensitive personal information.
-Accordingly, this paper systematically explores and analyzes the integration of small-sized open-source models within the Agent Skill framework, using multiple open-source datasets and real-world industrial applications.
+However, the capacity to leverage reasoning capabilities is heavily dependent on the inherent performance of huge foundation models, such as GPT or Claude, and are primarily tailored to models specifically optimized for code-related tasks\cite{zhang2024codeagentenhancingcodegeneration}.
+Moreover, concerns regarding data security have been raised \cite{YAN2025100300}, along with the \textbf{substantial computational and financial costs} associated with invoking proprietary APIs.
+Finally, it remains largely unclear whether Agent Skills can deliver comparable benefits when deployed on open-source models, especially Small Language Models (SLMs).
+Consequently, this paper systematically investigates the integration of Skills for reports deployment-oriented tasks, hence assessing whether the Skill mechanisms can be beneficial also for SLMs.
+We also present and discuss exploratory experiments examining the effects of different Skill settings.